 Ronald G. Thurman Lectureship Award

-The Ronald G. Thurman Lectureship Award has been established by the Bowles Center for Alcohol Studies, School of Medicine, University of North Carolina to honor the scientific excellence of Dr. Thurman’s research and teaching.
-This Award will commemorate Ron’s life—not only for those of us who benefited in so many ways from knowing him—but also for the students and scientists that will follow in his path.
+The Ronald G. Thurman Lectureship Award was established by the Bowles Center for Alcohol Studies, School of Medicine, University of North Carolina to honor the scientific excellence of Dr. Thurman’s research and teaching.
+This award commemorates Ron’s life—not only for those of us who benefited in so many ways from knowing him—but also for the students and scientists who will follow in his path.

-A distinguished researcher contributing to our knowledge of alcohol and liver function will receive the Award.
-The awardees will be invited to visit the Center, present a lecture and meet with our investigators to share knowledge and new ideas.
-A plaque recognizing Ron and listing the names of all awardees and donors will hang in the Center’s lobby.
+A distinguished researcher contributing to our knowledge of alcohol and liver function will receive the award.
+Awardees will be invited to visit the Center, present a lecture, and meet with our investigators to share knowledge and new ideas.
+A plaque recognizing Ron and listing the names of all awardees and donors hangs in the Center’s lobby.

 The Ronald G. Thurman Lectureship Award will serve to generate excitement and focus greater attention on the vitally important research that was Ron’s passion.
 For more information on Ron’s life and the award, view the award brochure.

 2013 Sam Zakhari, PhD

 2006 Yedy Israel, PhD

 “Although his untimely death prevents Ron from pursuing the research he loved so dearly, his many students, protégés and collaborators will continue the work and inspire others to the standards of excellence that Ron not only met but demanded.” —Drs.
 John J. Lemasters and David A. Brenner

 “Ron strongly believed in the Center’s mission to understand alcoholic pathology and develop ways to treat it.
 Our greatest tribute to Ron will be to make this happen.” —Dr. Fulton T. Crews